Calls mount for Ohio governor to restart jobs in some areas - WHIZ News

 “Of course we want the economy to get up and running as quickly as it can, but we want them to do that in a safe manner so we don’t have another upswing in cases,” she said Tuesday.

-Opening up businesses in her county and not everywhere else, she said, could bring in people who are infected but not showing signs of the virus.
+Opening businesses in her county and not everywhere else, she said, could bring in people who are infected but not showing symptoms.
 “I think that it would be very hard to do it in one place and not do it in another,” Rieman said.

 More testing is needed to determine how the state moves forward and help identify how progress is being made geographically, DeWine said this week.
 But “no part of the state has really been spared,” he added.